Salt Water Salt Water — Do Saltwater Pools Need Chlorine? The Complete Truth

 My saltwater pool is green - do I still need to add chlorine?!

-I'm at my wit's end here.
-I switched to a saltwater pool thinking I'd never have to deal with chlorine again, but my water has been green for weeks despite running the salt generator constantly.
+About two weeks into this rental with my first saltwater pool and the generator's been running constantly but the water stays green no matter what I do.
 I've thrown every chemical I can think of at this thing - algaecide, shock, clarifier - and nothing's working.

 Do saltwater pools actually need regular chlorine added, or am I missing something else?
 I thought the whole point was that the salt system makes its own chlorine automatically.
 My levels seem off but I'm not sure if I should be manually adding chlorine to a saltwater pool or if that defeats the purpose entirely.